Certified Nurse Aide (CNA)

 About the Program

-We offer classes on-site in Council Bluffs, Atlantic, Clarinda, Harlan and Shenandoah.
+Onsite classes available in Council Bluffs, Atlantic, Clarinda, Harlan and Shenandoah.

 Registration for State Written and Skills Exams